-Lentils Stuffed Acorn Squash with apples, dried cranberries and thyme is a perfectly balanced vegetarian dish that combines all of your favourite fall flavors in every bite.
+Lentils Stuffed Acorn Squash with apples, dried cranberries and thyme is a perfectly balanced vegetarian dish that combines all of your favorite fall flavors in every bite.

 Lentils Stuffed Acorn Squash – perfect vegetarian meal

-This Lentils Stuffed Acorn Squash is a vegetarian version of one of my most popular dishes: Turkey Stuffed Acorn Squash.
-I used the same ingredients, but instead of turkey I used green lentils.
+This lentil Stuffed Acorn Squash is a vegetarian version of one of my most popular dishes: Turkey Stuffed Acorn Squash.
+I used the same ingredients, but instead of turkey, I used green lentils.
 I also added more celery and apple to really amplify the amount of fruit & veggies.

 The timing is right too, as we’re fast approaching Thanksgiving.
 Also, you may have vegetarians in your family, so this can be the perfect dish to lure them in for the Holidays.
 It’s super easy to make!
 The stuffing can be prepared ahead of time, and the acorn squash can be roasted with the turkey in its last hour.
 While the turkey is resting, you can stuff the squash and pop it into the oven for 15 minutes.